-Individuals who may not have access to enough relevant information about their health condition need to know its impact on health insurance, and to know their subsequent options.
-Some conditions may be accepted for coverage, so it cannot be assumed that having a medical problem is the straw that broke your health plan’s back in every case.
+Individuals who may not have access to enough relevant information about their health condition need to know its impact on health insurance, and to know their options.
+Some treatments may be covered under Obamacare, and others require a few more years of protesting to gain recognition.
 In this section, we will cover many common conditions, how they are typically assessed by a health insurer, and your choices for coverage.
-Many times, you will still be able to receive a health plan through a private insurer, such as the those represented by East Coast Health Insurance.
+Thanks to the new law, you will always be able to receive a health plan through a private insurer, like the ones offered by East Coast Health Insurance.

-Having a condition, whether on a life-threatening scale or not, can contribute a great deal of stress, and not being able to afford to treat it can add even more.
+Having a condition, whether life-threatening or not, can contribute a great deal of stress, and not being able to afford to treat it can add even more.
 It is essential to take responsibility and initiative for your health and do everything possible to prevent your illness from escalating.
-Procrastinating on treatment will only result in higher medical bills in the future, and greater difficulties leading a natural life.
-Regardless of your income, there are ways to obtain coverage for specific treatments you need to stay well.
+Procrastinating will only result in higher medical bills, and greater difficulties leading a natural life.
+Regardless of your income, there are ways to obtain coverage for the treatments you need to stay well.